Explains what you must do if you are arriving in Wales and have received a full COVID-19 vaccination course.

 - are vaccinated under the UK vaccination programme

 - are vaccinated under an overseas vaccination programme with an approved proof of vaccination to the UK

 - have had a complete course of an approved vaccination i.e. 1 or 2 doses as prescribed by the vaccination programme

 - have had a complete course of an approved vaccine at least 14 days before you arrive in Wales

 You will need to prove you have been fully vaccinated with one of the authorised vaccines before you travel.

 - declare that you have been fully vaccinated on your passenger locator form (or are on a formally approved UK clinical trial for COVID-19 vaccines, or under 18)

 - show proof of your vaccination status to your carrier (ferry, airline or train) when you travel

-If you cannot show an EU DCC,CDC card, your public health body document does not include all of the details above or you are fully vaccinated but do not qualify under this definition, you must follow the rules for people travelling to Wales who are not fully vaccinated.
+If you cannot show the appropriate documentation or you are fully vaccinated but do not qualify under this definition, you must follow the rules for people travelling to Wales who are not fully vaccinated.